Hannahllmm/Power-BI-Projects/Workout-Wednesday/2023 Week 05: Visualize the Oscars with an Isotype/README.md

 ```
 Nominations = COUNT(oscar_awards[name])
 ```
-The other measure Selected Categories, outputs text which is isused to create part of the title on the page.
+The other measure Selected Categories, puts text which is isused to create part of the title on the page.
 This dynamically changes dependant on what the user has selected.
 ```
 Selected Category =
 IF(